Skip to main content

 Flora Ecosystems

-The park's primeval beech forests are its greatest botanical treasure, with trees reaching ages of over 350 years and heights exceeding 40 meters in the most favorable sites.
-These unlogged forests display natural dynamics including gap formation, windthrow, and regeneration cycles that create structurally complex habitats.
+The park's primeval beech and fir forests are its greatest botanical treasure, with dominant tree species including fir, spruce, beech-fir, and spruce-fir-beech communities, with occasional sycamore and grey alder in riparian zones.
+[1] Many trees exceed 350 years of age in the least disturbed stands.
 The altitudinal vegetation zonation progresses from beech-fir forests at lower elevations through pure beech forests to spruce-dominated montane forests and subalpine meadows.
 The forest understory supports rich herb communities including rare ferns, orchids, and spring-flowering ephemerals.
-Over 700 plant species have been documented across the park's varied habitats.
+Over 635 vascular plant species have been documented across the park's varied habitats.
+[2]

 Geology

 Skolivski Beskydy is composed of flysch formations of the Outer Carpathians, consisting of alternating layers of Cretaceous and Paleogene sandstone, shale, and marl that were folded and thrust during the Alpine orogeny.
-The resistant sandstone layers form the ridgelines and peaks, reaching elevations of 900-1,200 meters, while softer shale layers erode to form valleys and saddles.
+[1] The resistant sandstone layers form the ridgelines and peaks, reaching elevations of 900–1,268 meters, with the highest point being Mount Parashka at 1,268 meters above sea level.
+[2] Softer shale layers erode to form valleys and saddles.
 The geological structure creates dramatic cliff faces and rock outcrops where the harder sandstone beds are exposed.
 Landslides are common on steep slopes underlain by water-saturated shale, creating natural disturbance regimes that maintain habitat diversity within the forest landscape.

 Climate And Weather